marherje/Simplified_ECAL_PID/analysis/ECAL_Sim/ML4PID/PSOforECALPID/Tutorial.md

     This way is more stable and straight-forward.
 Adapt it to yourself!

-5) After each iteration the ten best classifiers are writen to PSOResult.txt The best classifier and all necessary information is written to a .conf file
+5) After each iteration the ten best classifiers are writen to PSOResult.txt You can also look at it in the Log file
+   The best classifier and all necessary information is written to a .conf file

+To analysis the results:
+1) Get the info for the best value and scan which particle have that performance, do: grep -r output "ROCVALUE" where "ROCVALUE" is the score of the best performing "particle" (BDT)
+2) Copy the TMVA file of that particle into PlotTools/PerformancePlots/ROOTFILES 2.1) Put an appropiate name for it.

+3) In PlotTools/PerformancePlots there are the main scripts and macros to study the performance of the classifier.
+3.1) One might need to weight the events for a real estimation of the performance: Use data/macro_events.sh for this task 3.2) Use those weights in the macros in PlotTools/PerformancePlots